Part Time vs. Full Time MBA: Choosing What Works Best for You

 In general, EMBA classes are conducted twice a month, on campus and meet Friday-Saturday.
 This format provides a very close proximity to the full-time program - students are on campus, they move as a cohort, and have a set curriculum.
 Students build strong relationships with their fellow students, are able to participate in some of the on-campus activities and student groups and have a meaningful collegial experience.
 The cost of these programs is high considering most students have to bear the cost to commute from their home city to campus every other weekend and program fees often include such “extras” as meals, lodging and course materials.
 These programs are typically between 18 - 22 months in duration with no summer break.

 As noted recently by the Poets & Quants EMBA Forum, the leading EMBA schools are The Wharton School, Booth School of Business, and Kellogg School of Management.
 The average age of students is 36, with a range from 26 to over 60 and a mean work experience of 13 years.

-You need to properly weigh and examine the pros and cons of each program to decide which path is best for you.
-Many schools in an effort to accommodate the needs of their prospective students are offering hybrid programs of the types listed here.
+You need to properly weigh and examine the pros and cons when debating part time vs full time MBA programs.
+Many schools, in an effort to accommodate the needs of their prospective students, are offering hybrid programs of the types listed here.
 If an MBA degree is your ultimate objective is, then you should be able to find a good one that fits your needs.